embyt/enocean-mqtt/README.md

 An example: If you want to set the valve position (set point) of a heating actuator named `heating` (e.g. with `rorg = 0xA5`, `func = 0x20`, `type = 0x01`) to 80 % you publish the integer value 80 to the topic `enocean/heating/req/SP`.
 This replaces the corresponding part of `default_data`.

+For VLD packets, you need to set the VLD type.
+For this, configure a `command` topic in the configuration file.
+Sending and MQTT request to this topic sets the command ID of the used EEP profile.

 To finally trigger the sending of the packet, place an MQTT message to the device's `req/send` topic.
+If you want to clear the customized data buffer back to default, set the MQTT payload to `clear`.
+Any other payload will keep the data buffer for further send requests.

 ### Answering EnOcean Messages ###